awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 **Note**
 <a name="jvm-tuning-note"></a>If you are running AWS IoT Greengrass on a device with limited memory, you can control the amount of memory that AWS IoT Greengrass Core software uses\.
 To control memory allocation, you can set JVM heap size options in the `jvmOptions` configuration parameter in your nucleus component\.
 For more information, see [Control memory allocation with JVM options](configure-greengrass-core-v2.md#jvm-tuning)\.
++ If you created the thing certificate and private key in the AWS IoT service earlier, follow the steps to install the AWS IoT Greengrass Core software with private key and certificate files\.
++ If you created the thing certificate from a private key in a hardware security module \(HSM\) earlier, follow the steps to install the AWS IoT Greengrass Core software with the private key and certificate in an HSM\.

+### Install the AWS IoT Greengrass Core software with private key and certificate files<a name="manual-installation-without-hardware-security"></a>

 **To install the AWS IoT Greengrass Core software**